-Meet our Editor & Book Coach: Charlotte Chipperfield
+Meet Our Editor & Book Coach: Charlotte Chipperfield

 We are excited to introduce you to some of the members of our small but mighty dream team!